 In addition, NCT is one of the largest debt buyers in the private student loan industry.
 This is typically more common in cases of credit card debt, and not as common when it comes to student loans.
 The NCT often purchases loan portfolios at once for a low price and then attempts to collect on all of them.

-The first step in beating AES NCT in court is to understand what is going to happen during your case.
+The first step in resolving debt with AES NCT in court is to understand what is going to happen during your case.
 The first step is typically a phone call or letter notifying you of the debt.
 This often occurs when a debt is 180 days past due.

 After five days of contact, you should expect a debt validation letter in the mail.
 This will include the name of the creditor, as well as how to dispute the debt if you want to.
 Legally you need to receive this in the mail, and if you do not, you may be able to counter sue.